Mortyick/enmity-themes/README.md

 # enmity-themes
-Some of the shitty themes i made for Enmity (basically betterdiscord/whateverelse for iOS)
+Some of the shitty themes i made for Enmity (Discord Client for iOS)

 Created by iAmMortyickk#1181